Generation Times & Performance

 If your generation is taking longer than expected, here are steps to diagnose and resolve the issue:

-The most effective way to reduce generation time is to choose a faster model. lipsync-1.9.0-beta is the fastest option, processing a 30-second video in roughly 30-60 seconds.
-If you need higher quality, lipsync-2 offers a good balance of speed and output quality.
+The most effective way to reduce generation time is to choose a faster model. lipsync-2 offers a good balance of speed and output quality.
 You can also reduce processing time by shortening your input video, lowering the resolution, or splitting long videos into shorter segments using the Segments API.
 For batch workloads where latency is less critical, the Batch API processes up to 500 jobs efficiently with a 24-hour turnaround.
 Submitting jobs during off-peak hours can also help reduce queue wait times.

 Generations have internal processing time limits that vary by video duration and model.
 If a generation exceeds its time limit, it will automatically transition to a FAILED status with a timeout error.
 Long videos are divided into 30-40 second chunks for processing, and generations can timeout if the video has too many scene changes within these chunks or if many scenes lack detectable faces.
 If your generation fails due to a timeout, try reducing the video length, ensuring faces are visible throughout the video, and minimizing rapid scene cuts.
 You can also retry the generation, as transient infrastructure issues occasionally cause timeouts that do not recur on subsequent attempts.